 The Opioid Crisis in Peterborough has affected too many families, with lives ruined and lost to addiction and mental health challenges.
 MPP Smith's plan to deal with the crisis involves an integrated approach to strengthen existing mental health and addictions serves, create new and innovative supports in Peterborough and transform local health services into a patient-centred system; breaking down silos between existing providers.
-Here's what's been accomplished so far:
+Here's what he has accomplished so far:

 - Increase funding for the Canadian Mental Health Association - Haliburton, Kawartha, Pine Ridge by 10 percent;